marvinlue/full-stack-web-app/README.md

 3. Enter 0 to set the password validation policy to LOW

-4. Pick any password for root user
+4. Pick any password for root user, i.e. "password"

 5. Run the following commands to allow remote access to the mysql server:
 ```